ymgenesis/FaceTools/README.md

 - If choosing 0 upscaling on FaceOff and upscaling the bounded image with something harsher like RealESRGAN before passing into inpaint, the edges of the bounded image may be noticeable after being placed back on the original image with FacePlace.
 - If you find your face isn't being detected, try lowering the minimum confidence value from 0.5.
 This could result in false positives, however (random areas being detected as faces and masked).
 - Be sure your "Faces" input corresponds to the amount of faces you want to detect.
+- After altering an image and wanting to process a different face in the newly altered image, run the altered image through FaceIdentifier again to see the new Face IDs.
+MediaPipe will detect faces in a different order after other faces have changed.

 <hr>